septag/Junkyard/README.md

 - Async asset manager with remote baking on the server

 ## Dependencies
-Overlooked by many, external dependencies are a pretty big deal imo.
+External dependencies are a pretty big deal imo, so I'm going to pay special attention to them.
 They are part of your code even if you don't write them yourself and they all play a big role in compile-times, maintainance, deployment and technical debt of your code.
 So I try to keep the dependencies small and to minimum.
+Also try to minimize the amount of unused code, meaning that if I plan to do A, I won't add a library that only 5% of it's code does A and the rest does something I don't use.
 Most of them are simple stb-style single-header C libs, but some just can't be as small and quick-to-compile as I want them to be.
 Anyway, here they are:

 - [Git](https://git-scm.com/downloads) and [Git LFS](https://git-lfs.com/): Source control (make sure you have git-lfs installed by running `git lfs install`)
 - [VulkanSDK](https://vulkan.lunarg.com/): Used for the graphics backend.